0xC0000054/sc4-discord-rich-presence/README.md

 A DLL plugin for SimCity 4 that implements Discord rich presence support.

-In the city view, the plugin displays the city name, mayor rating and elapsed time.
+In the city view, the plugin displays the city name, various city statistics and the elapsed time.

 ![City view](images/CityView.png)

-In the region view, the plugin displays the region name.
+In the region view, the plugin displays the region name and various region statistics.

 ![Region view](images/RegionView.png)